E5PRO5-2020/Python_dev/README.md

 Create a virtual environment to develop in with the name "3.5.10-dev"
 >pyenv virtualenv 3.5.10 3.5.10-dev

-After exiting and reentering the folder, it should automaticly change to the 3.5.10-dev env.
+After exiting and reentering the folder, it should automatically change to the 3.5.10-dev env.

 ## Step 3
 Install the requirements.txt content using the following command